 The last thing if we don't press the abort switch and we allow the time clock to run out, then we're gonna have a discharge of the system at the end of 30 seconds.
 We'll also have a local discharge alarm outside the room, usually a strobe letting people know that the system is discharged inside the room.
 If you're standing inside the room and it discharges, you're gonna know it happened.
 It's gonna be pretty obvious to you.
 But outside the room people will need to know that the system discharged."

 Thank you for watching this week's video on Conventional and Addressable Panels.
 This video concludes Problem 1 from our 2016 Seminar titled "Causes and Cures: Top 7 Fire Protection Challenges."
 Check back next week for the first video installment from Problem 2: Frequent Panel Troubles.
-Lastly, we still have availability at our 2017 Seminar Series.
-Click the button below to learn more and register to attend.

 "Causes and Cures: Top 7 Fire Protection Challenges" Seminar Videos Index